 You can use homemade toys and accessories, such as perches made out of fruit tree branches (be sure to wash them well and not use branches sprayed with pesticides).

-Other DIY toys you can build or gather include things like piles of dead leaves, pine cones, and more.
+Other DIY toys you can build or gather include piles of dead leaves, pine cones, and more.

 Ultimately, there are plenty of ways to save on the cost of pet bird ownership.

 You have to get creative!
-That said, it’s important to recognize that owning a pet bird does require a financial commitment.
+That said, it’s essential to recognize that owning a pet bird does require a financial commitment.

 It’s one you should recognize in full before shopping for your next pet.